gitter-badger/web-automation-2017/README.md

 This document covers existing web automation projects, services, and platforms.

-It's targeted to people who just started automating or want to switch from shell scripts to some foundation.
+It's targeted to people who just started automating or want to switch from bunch shell scripts to more solid foundation.

 ## Overview